 Centre for Fashion Business and Innovation

-Centre Lead: Rosemary Varley
+Centre Coordinator: Rosemary Varley

 In an age of economic uncertainty, fashion is a unique success story: the business of fashion is worth $2.4 trillion globally and continues to outstrip other sectors in its growth (McKinsey, 2017).
 Disrupting traditional business and management theory and practice, the fashion industry embraces small-to-medium firms alongside global conglomerates, whether design, production or retailing-led, and places entrepreneurship and enterprise at its heart.
 Moreover, the sector holds the potential to generate social and cultural impacts, be it through supply chain reform, adoption of next-generation materials and technology or facilitating sustainable innovation in traditional modes of craft and making.
 With this in mind, the Centre for Fashion Business and Innovation aims to coalesce research knowledge exchange and pedagogy in order to deliver insight into the fashion industry’s economic, social and cultural trajectory over the coming decades.